ONLYOFFICE/office-js-api/Word/ApiComboBoxForm/Methods/GetText.md

 # GetText

-Returns the text properties from the current form. <br>Inherited From: [ApiFormBase#GetText](../../ApiFormBase/Methods/GetText.md)
+Returns the text from the current form.*Returns the value as a string if possible for the given form type*

 ## Syntax